mi3nts/iotSystemsGuide/lrMqttPipeline01.md

 ---

-✅ **You’ve successfully registered and verified a LoRa Node through the MINTS LoRaWAN MQTT Pipeline.**
+✅ **You’ve successfully registered and verified a LoRa Node on Chirpstack.**